This is my guide to writing a good about me page. Why you need one, how it works for you and what you should thing about putting there.

 The short answer is, make it your own.
 Stick to your writing style and voice but remember this is your opportunity to engage people and draw them into your world.
 You don’t have to tell them everything but think about what you might want to know about someone whose writing you are drawn to.

-What is their gender identity, their relationship status(s) (if you regularly write about partners you might want to consider making a page which outlines who these people are linking to it here) where in the world are they?
+What is your gender identity, your relationship status(s) (if you regularly write about partners you might want to consider making a ‘cast of characters’ page which outlines who these people are and linking to it here but at the very list include something about them on your about me) where in the world are you?
 Think of this as a general overview of you.
-You don’t have to tell them anything that identifies you beyond what you are comfortable with, but help them to establish a picture of you.
+You don’t have to tell them anything that identifies you beyond what you are comfortable with, but help them to establish a good picture of you.
+You are after all a writer, so use that skill to tell them a story.

-Many of you have been writing your blogs for years, content is being lost behind more content but in there I know for sure there are some posts that if someone asked you to list 5 or 10 pieces on your site that best sum up your blog, what are they?
+Many of you have been writing your blogs for years, content is being lost behind more content but in there I know for sure there are some posts that if someone asked you to list 5 or 10 pieces on your site that best sums up your blog, you would be able to answer that.
+So what are they?
 Think about listing those here to help new readers have a place to start in your story.
 Remember linking to relevant content on your own site is something Google likes to see so added bonus there as well as encouraging readers to stay and click around.

-Here are some examples of bloggers who I think have nailed it.
+Here are some examples of bloggers who I think have nailed it when it comes to writing a great about page.

-Dangerous Lilly – She has nailed here in my opinion.
-You absolutely get a feel for her writing style, her passions and her motivations.
-She offers you plenty of reading recommendation to encourage you into her blog as well as some great recommendations by others that authenticate her work.
+Temperatures Rising – Mrs Fever has definitely nailed it here in my opinion.
+You absolutely get a feel for her writing style, and this is well laid out and so easy to read.
+She offers you plenty of reading recommendation to encourage you into her blog and ends with an invitation to get in touch which makes the whole thing feel quite intimate.

 Domme Chronicles – Another one who has nailed it.
-Like Lilly you definitely get a real sense of who she is and what she is blogging about.
+You definitely get a real sense of who she is and what she is blogging about.
 There is plenty of highlighted reading for you to explore.
 It feels professional and well thought out.

 This is only a small selection.
 Many bloggers have totally got this sorted, but not all.
 Feel free to go and look for yourself but when you do imagine you are a totally new reader to their site.
 You know nothing much about them.
 In fact do this to yourself.
 Read your own about me as if you were a new reader and ask yourself, am I using or losing the opportunity to engage.